GDSCltce/Cloud/Google Cloud Computing Foundations/Google Cloud Computing Foundations: Cloud Computing Fundamentals/App Engine: Qwik Start - Python.md

 gcloud app deploy
 ```
 # When it will ask for region then go to task 5 step 2 instructions and properly write that no in google console
+# After writing the relevant no of region type y when they ask for continue

 ```cmd
 [1] asia-east1    (supports standard and flexible)